Classic36-Media/New-Sword-Blocking/README.md

 * Blocks 50% of damage from attacks, just like in 1.8!

 > [!NOTE]
-> The changes made by this this pack do not apply to swords that were crafted prior to installation.
+> The changes made by this pack do not apply to:
+> * Swords that were crafted prior to installation
+> * Swords taken out of the Creative inventory
+> * Swords given by commands

 ![image](https://i.imgur.com/EnbirfS.gif)